R-7 (rocket family)

+A Soyuz-2.1a launch for Expedition 74 in 2024.
+It remains a contemporary utilization of the R-7 platform.

 The R-7 (Р-7) rocket family is a series of launch vehicles descended from the Soviet R-7 Semyorka, developed in the 1950s as the world's first intercontinental ballistic missile (ICBM).
 While the R-7 proved impractical as a weapon, it became a cornerstone of the Soviet and subsequent Russian space programs.
 Over time, its design was largely standardized into the Soyuz rocket, which continues to operate in its modernized form, the Soyuz-2.
 More R-7 rockets have been launched than any other family of orbital rockets.